soto-nicole/sem-coursework/use-cases/use-case-7.md

 ### Primary Actor

-Advertising Designer
+Finance team manager

 ### Trigger

-A request for the business to enhance its advertisement strategy by tailoring adverts content to the specific living environments of the target audience.
+A request to find out which cities have the most and least potential customers in the world, to better hone sales efforts.

 ## MAIN SUCCESS SCENARIO

-1. Advertising Designer receive a request to find the targeted demographic for the company to effectively develop taylor-made and relatable advertising campaigns.
+1. Finance team receive a request to find the population of cities in the world to identify both good and bad areas for seeking new potential customers.
-2. Advertising Designer pinpoints the specific area of interest for the population report.
-3. Advertising Designer extracts population data for people living within cities and outside the cities in the selected area.
+2. Finance manager extracts population data for the world.
-4. Advertising Designer recommends advertisement strategies designed to appeal the urban and rural populations from a given area.
+3. Finance manager reports the best and worst cities in the world for future sales endeavours.

 ## EXTENSIONS

-1.**Data does not exist**:
+1.**Area does not exist**:
-  - Advertising Designer informs the requester that the necessary data does not exist within the database.
+  - Finance manager informs the requester that the area data was requested for does not exist.

 ## SUB-VARIATIONS